Mutually Unbiased Bases in Composite Dimensions -- A Review: Equivalences and conjectures

 In this section we discuss Zauner's definition of quantum designs and show how they relate to MU bases and complex projective 2-designs.
 A \emph{quantum design} of order $d$ is a set $\mathcal{D}=\{P_{1},\ldots,P_{n}\}$ of complex orthogonal $d\times d$ projection matrices; it is called\textit{ $k$}-coherent if for each unitary $U,$ we have

 The set $\mathcal{D}$ is a \emph{quantum $t$-desig}n if it is a $k$-coherent quantum design for all $1\leq k\leq t$ \citep{Zauner1999}.
-In the particular case of $\mathcal{D}=\{x:x\in\mathbb{C}P^{d-1}\}$, as discussed in Sec.~\ref{subsec: 2-design equivalence}, the condition of \textit{$k$}-coherence is equivalent to the definition of a complex projective $k$-design, i.e.,
+In the particular case that $\mathcal{D}$ is a finite subset of the complex projective space, i.e. $\mathcal{D}\subset\mathbb{C}P^{d-1}$, as discussed in Sec.~\ref{subsec: 2-design equivalence}, the condition of \textit{$k$}-coherence is equivalent to the definition of a complex projective $k$-design, i.e.,